Models of attractor dynamics in the brain: Attractor dynamics in inferior temporal cortex

 In their study, \citet{akrami2009converging} directly tested this hypothesis, probing attractor-like categorization dynamics in IT using a visual morphing paradigm conceptually analogous to the hippocampal place cell studies discussed earlier.
 Monkeys performed a match-to-sample task, discriminating between pairs of familiar photographic stimuli (“endpoints”) and intermediate morphs generated via nonlinear pixel-wise blending (Figure~\ref{fig:fig2}A).
 The match options were always a pair of endpoints, corresponding to the sample, which could be one of the endpoints or their morph.
 Single-electrode recordings in anterior IT cortex (area TE and adjacent perirhinal cortex) targeted neurons selectively responsive to one of the endpoint images (designated “effective”) but not its paired counterpart (“ineffective”).
 Early neural responses ($100$-$200\,$ms after stimulus onset) scaled linearly with stimulus similarity to endpoints, encoding the morph level (Figure~\ref{fig:fig2}B).
 However, during a later response period ($200$–$500\,$ms post-stimulus), firing rates for morph stimuli similar to the effective stimulus showed convergence, losing their linear dependence and approaching the firing rate elicited by the effective endpoint.
 This convergence was asymmetric: morphs closer to the ineffective endpoint maintained linearly graded responses, suggesting a selective attractor basin biased toward the effective memory.
 Notably, the strength of this asymmetric convergence grew with the animals' behavioral proficiency, indicating experience-dependent shaping of attractor-like dynamics in IT.

 To explore the underlying mechanisms, \citet{akrami2009converging} implemented an autoassociative neural network model (Figure~\ref{fig:fig2}C) comprising two layers of $2500$ neurons each: an input layer mimicking early visual representations and a recurrent output layer simulating the IT cortex.
-Each output neuron received sparse, randomly assigned feedforward inputs from $750$ neurons in the input layer and recurrent inputs from $500$ randomly selected neurons within the output layer.
+Each output neuron received sparse, randomly assigned feedforward inputs from $750$ neurons in the input layer (modeling neurons in early/mid visual cortex that exhibit sparse activations,~\citet{willmore2011sparse}) and recurrent inputs from $500$ randomly selected neurons within the output layer.